SaydRomey/ft_irc/README.md

     - `o`: *Give/take* channel operator privileges.
     - `l`: *Set/remove* the user limit to channel.

-- Of course, you are expected to write a clean code.

 ---

 #### Notes for macOS Users